joshuacords/opr/OPR-Riverside-Version.md

 ### Choose Targets
 Choose one target for each ranged weapon type the unit has.
 A maximum of 2 different targets may be chosen.

-All models with LoS and in range of their target may fire.
+All models with LoS and with ranged weapons in range of their target may attack with those weapons.

 ### Determine Cover
 For each model, if more than half of the targeted unit is not in LoS, or in the case of single model units - more than half of the unit is hidden, that target has **Cover** from the model's attack.